|

 Note

-is reduced by £1 for every £2
+5: this allowance is reduced by £1

-but married couple’s allowance will
+the income limit, but married couple’s

-not reduce below £4,010. |
+allowance will not reduce below £4,360

-Note 7: personal
+Note 6: personal

 allowances are subject to the £100,000